Dealing with Unsupportive Friends and Family during Cancer

 At the end of the day, the fight against cancer is a personal journey.
 Navigating the challenges can be overwhelming but remember that you are stronger than you think.
 Surround yourself with a positive support network, take care of your well-being, practice self-compassion, and let your courageous spirit lead the way.

-Remember to take care of yourself
+When you have cancer: remember to take care of yourself

 How not to be an unsupportive friend or family member